 All parties agree that elevators should be made operational as soon as possible, and that elevators in residential buildings, particularly with mobility-impaired persons, are important.
 However, this does not solve the problem of unavailable parts or wiring diagrams for equipment that in many cases has not been manufactured for decades.
 The preference of large elevator manufacturers to install and retrofit using their own internal brands of microprocessor-based equipment exacerbates the problem of ease of repair.
 We have seen an alarming move towards machine-room-less elevators with miniaturized components which further inhibit repairs and maintenance.

 All things considered, our opinion is that the legislation would not benefit anyone in its current form, as it would appear to raise more questions than it answers.
 Just like a law requiring “good parenting”, it is noble and important, but largely unenforceable.

 So, if not legislation, what is the solution to reliable elevator service?
-An owner’s diligence in keeping tabs on the operation of their asset will continue to be the most effective approach (here how we do it link) including the rising utilization of third-party experts such as elevator consultants.
-Moving forward, we are already seeing building owners becoming more aggressive in enforcing contractual rights when an elevator contractor does not fulfil their obligations.
+An owner’s diligence in keeping tabs on the operation of their asset will continue to be the most effective approach including the rising utilization of third-party experts such as elevator consultants.
+Moving forward, we are already seeing building owners becoming more aggressive in enforcing contractual rights when an elevator contractor does not fulfill their obligations.
 The engagement of specialists can assist in understanding the hazards of modern elevator ownership and provide impartial information to make informed decisions.